TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-netappfiles-crr-Issues-breaking-replication-relationship.md

 ## **Recommended Steps**

 1.Verify if the relationship is in health status is not already broken.
-2.Before deleting the Source volume wait for 5 mintues after replication is completed.
+2.Before deleting the Source volume wait for 5 minutes after replication is completed.
 3.There should be one to one mapping between source and destination volume.